EduNLP/textbook-analysis/README.md

 python run_word2vec.py --input_dir data/final_txts --output_dir data/word2vec_models \
 --num_runs 50 --dim 100 --bootstrap
 ```
-The script will create separate model files for each training run in the output directory.
+The `input_dir` argument should be a directory that includes the txt files.
+The script will create separate model files for each training run in `output_dir`.

 By default, the script runs 50 separate bootstrap training runs -- this means that we sample from the sentences with replacement each time we train the model.
 This method, as found by [Antoniak and Mimno (2018)](https://mimno.infosci.cornell.edu/info3350/readings/antoniak.pdf), ensures that we can measure word associations robustly, and calculate significance values.
 You can decrease the number of runs.
 If you do not want to use bootstrapping, you can set the number of runs to 1 and remove the `--bootstrap` argument.